Pocahontas (1995 film): Critical response

-Roger Ebert of the Chicago Sun-Times, gave the film 3 out of 4 stars, writing that Pocahontas was "the best-looking of the modern Disney animated features, and one of the more thoughtful" though he was more critical of the story and portrayal of the villain, ultimately summarizing that "on a list including Mermaid, Beauty, Aladdin and Lion King, I'd rank it fifth.
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing that Pocahontas was "the best-looking of the modern Disney animated features, and one of the more thoughtful" though he was more critical of the story and portrayal of the villain, ultimately summarizing that "on a list including Mermaid, Beauty, Aladdin and Lion King, I'd rank it fifth.
 It has a lot of good intentions, but a severe scoundrel shortage."
 On the television program Siskel & Ebert, Ebert repeated the same sentiment, while his partner Gene Siskel was more praising of the film.
 Both critics gave the film a "Thumbs Up".
 In his print review for the Chicago Tribune, Siskel awarded the film 31/2 stars out of 4, stating it is a "surprisingly serious, thoughtful and beautifully drawn Disney animated feature about the American birthright of exploitation and racism".
 He praised it for "sending powerful images to children about threats to the natural order", restoring "a certain majesty to the Indian culture", and for having "the courage that leads to the life-goes-on ending."
+Eleanor Ringel Cater of The Atlanta Journal-Constitution gave the film a scoring of four stars, stating that "they say God is in the details.
+So, in this case, is the spirit of Uncle Walt.
+Pocahontas is a triumph for all involved.
+And it's also the most romantic movie this side of The Bridges of Madison County."